-Parameter Entity/Actor Specification SUVR image creation Image Analysis workstation Shall be able to create an SUVR image by dividing each voxel by the average value within a selected reference region, if this option is implemented.
+AND MURCULAR IMAGING DAT Uniform Phantom Analysis Parameter Entity/Actor Specification region definition the subject scan, or for importing pre-defined region of interest boundaries (or masks) that may have been generated using other software (such as generated through segmentation of subject's MRI or pre-defined based upon an image template and atlas).
+SUVR image creation Image Analysis workstation Shall be able to create an SUVR image by dividing each voxel by the average value within a selected reference region, if this option is implemented.
 Region placement Image Analysis workstation Shall be able to apply (place for measurement) prespecified regions of interest onto the PET scan in an anatomically accurate manner.
 Region placement quality control Image Analysis workstation Shall allow means for quality assurance that regions for measurement have been accurately placed on the PET scan (either by final region placement inspection and/or inspection and/or automatic quality measurements performed at each image manipulation step) Region of interest measurement Image Analysis workstation Shall be able to calculate the mean value within each region of interest, and store for SUVR calculations (if not based on an SUVR image) and/or reporting.
 SUVR calculation Image Analysis workstation Shall be able to calculate SUVR values by dividing the mean value in a target region by the mean value in the reference region (if not based on an SUVR image).
 SUVR output Image Analysis workstation Shall be able to store and output SUVR values for display and for transfer to a study report, to a precision as required by the study protocol.

-4.3.
+5.54.5 4.3.
 Performance Assessment: Software Version Tracking